Hospice Social Workers: The Core of Whole-Patient Care

 In the last year, what personal development and professional development have you undertaken that is connected to hospice social work?

 Knowing any extra or recent training your potential social worker has undertaken can help you to better understand their particular strengths and weaknesses.
 This question also helps you understand the ways in which the potential hospice social worker values their job, how they view their service, and their desire to provide the best care possible.

 How do you work under pressure?

 Hearing how your potential hospice social worker copes with stress, pressure, and familial conflict, can help you understand their character.
 You may want to ask for a specific obstacle they had to overcome in order to best illustrate their process of conflict resolution.
+They also may share with you how they reduce stress and avoid burnout in order to help you gain a better understanding of their coping strategies.
 Your hospice social worker should be a source of stability throughout the dying process and the grieving process.

 Tell us about yourself.

 You want to make sure your hospice social worker is compatible.
 You or your-loved one should feel connected with the hospice social worker.
 Your hospice social worker should be open, willing to communicate, kind, and respectful.
 When your hospice social worker talks about themselves, do your best to gauge their personality and values and make sure they align with yours.